 I am a researcher in Natural Resource Management, specialised in resilience, social-ecological systems and network science.
 I use systems science and resilience thinking to study how sustainable natural resource management emerges from complex, dynamic human-environment interactions (i.e. social-ecological systems as complex adaptive systems).
-I am especially interested in finding solutions that are good for both people (e.g. rural livelihoods) and the environment, and that maintain the long-term resilience of natural resource production systems.
-In so doing, my research addresses the urgent need to protect and restore Earth’s natural environment at a time when humanity’s total annual global consumption of natural resources is expected to more than double.
+For this purpose, I have investigated the resilience of natural resource systems from multiple perspectives: my research topics include for example food web changes, biodiversity conservation, indigenous and local environmental values, and marine regime shifts.
+Taken together, my work addresses the urgent need to protect and restore Earth’s natural environment at a time when humanity’s total annual global consumption of natural resources is expected to more than double.

 AREAS OF EXPERTISE:

 - Social-ecological systems modelling